jroachgolf84/astronomer-cloud-ide-poc/README.md

 ```

 The Variable and Connection were validated in the UI, after creation.
 On the first run, the DAGs executed successfully!
+ In the future, I'd like to configure CI/CD with GitHub actions, to make the deployment process more governed and
+ stringent.